-So, the fact that the company released a number of ‘playbooks’ offering suggestions on improving user experience (UX) came as quite a surprise.
+So, the fact that the company released a number of ‘playbooks’ offering suggestions on improving ecommerce user experience (UX) came as quite a surprise.
 The playbooks covered best practices across a range of different industries including travel, finance, and real estate—but also crucially offered insight into the best tips surrounding ecommerce sites.
 It’s rare that sites like this get genuine information from Google about when they are looking for from a site, so it is important that webmasters and web designers take notice.
-Here we take a look at some of the major UX tips from Google’s ecommerce playbook, and how they are influencing CRO in the real world.
+Here we take a look at some of the major ecommerce UX tips from Google UX playbook for retail, and how they are influencing CRO in the real world.

 Take a look at luxury children’s retailer Childsplay Clothing is using this to strong effect.
 The landing page has clearly defined clickable options: Baby, Girl, Boy, Hats & Accessories.
 Along with this, these buttons are prominent and simple.
 Customers can easily click through onto the correct page to find the types of clothes that they are looking for.

 Landing pages with large image carousels and sliders were once considered to be a great strategy for UX in ecommerce.
 After all, these large banners offer a wonderful showcase for your major products with impressive images.
 But as it turns out, it’s actually not a very good idea to have carousels on any part of your site.
 And for a good reason: they don’t get clicked on.

 There is evidence to suggest that just 1 percent of visitors to a page will click on your slider or carousel content.
 And it gets worse: despite the fact that no-one clicks the images, the movement of the slider will draw the eye, meaning customers are being distracted by your carousel banners as well.